 Amy has handled many car accident cases as well as dog bite cases and injury cases on the property of third parties.
 It is the goal of an insurance company to settle a case for as little as possible, sometimes resulting in the injured party receiving far less than they need or deserve.
 Amy strives to maximize her clients' recovery and advises her clients throughout the process about the best course of action to receive the best result.

 Amy is a member of the Prince William County Bar Association and served as its President in 2014.
 Amy served on the Prince William County Bar Foundation Board in 2013 and 2015.
-She is also a member of the Fairfax County Bar Association, the Virginia Women's Attorney Association and the Virginia Trial Lawyers Association.
+She is also a member of the Fairfax County Bar Association.